Davidmartcab/Backend-Login/README.md

 ## For use

 - `/api/login:`
-    - `POST`: Login with email and password
+    - `POST:` Login with email and password
         -`Body:`
             - `email: String`
             - `password: String`

 - `/api/register:`
-    - `POST`: Register with username, email and password -`Body:`
+    - `POST:` Register with username, email and password -`Body:`
             - `username: String`
             - `email: String`
             - `password: String`

 - `/api/logout:`
-    - `POST`: Logout
+    - `POST:` Logout

 - `/api/profile:`
     - `GET`: Get the profile of the user if the token is valid and refresh the token